freeAhao/SSEncrypt/README.md

 - Visit the target page and connect to the SSE server via the TamperMonkey menu.

 ### Managing Scripts
-1. In the **SSE Server** tab, use the "Encryption Scripts" and "Decryption Scripts" lists to view existing scripts.
+1. In the **SSEncrypt** tab, use the "Encryption Scripts" and "Decryption Scripts" lists to view existing scripts.
 2. Add a new script:
    - Enter a **Script Name**.
    - Write the script content in the text editor (JavaScript format).
    - Click **Add** (or **Update** if modifying an existing script).
 3. Delete a script by selecting it and clicking **Delete**.
-4. Scripts are saved to `sse_scripts.json` automatically.
+4. Scripts are saved to `SSEncrypt.json` automatically.

 **Script Examples**:
 ```javascript